Statsomat/BayesTwoProp/documents/Introduction.md

 	- Zoom: In special cases

     - ToDo: Sign up to GitHub, download and install GitHub Desktop , clone the reyar/BayesTwoProp repository, install R, RStudio and all the required packages demanded by the R scripts.
     - Alternatively to local RStudio: Work in the R Posit Cloud, connect reyar/BayesTwoProp repository and you will get a token (a password).
-If the resources are not satisfactory, you can work in my account (to check)
+If the resources are not satisfactory, you can also work in my workspace.

 (send invitations)